Mission

 • Ensure inclusion of non-traditional students

-• Cultivate a sense of resilience and empowerment for Black students, staff, and faculty
+• Cultivate a sense of resilience and empowerment for students, staff, and faculty

-• Champion the interdepartmental relations of Black Graduate Students across campus
+• Champion the interdepartmental relations students across campus

 • Provide programming opportunities, community engagement, and fellowship